List of Marvel Comics characters: G: Annie Ghazikhanian

-Annie Ghazikhanian is a fictional nurse who worked with the X-Men.
-She first appeared in The Uncanny X-Men #411, and was created by Chuck Austen and Ron Garney.
+Annie Ghazikhanian is a nurse who worked with the X-Men.
+She first appeared in The Uncanny X-Men vol. 1 #411 (August 2002), and was created by Chuck Austen and Ron Garney.

-When the X-Man Havok is found in a comatose state, she is assigned to his care.
-Despite Havok's only real reaction being an energetic appreciation of the sunlight, she develops romantic feelings towards him.
-When the X-Men discover he is still alive (as he was presumed dead), Cyclops, Alex's brother, comes to collect him.
-Annie and her son soon move in.
+She is assigned to Havok's care after the later is found in a comatose state.
+Despite Havok's only real reaction being an energetic appreciation of the sunlight, she develops romantic feelings towards Havok.
+When the X-Men discover Havok is still alive (as previously was presumed dead), Cyclops comes to collect Havok while Annie and her son soon move in.

-While Annie is a normal human, her son, Carter Ghazikhanian, is a mutant.
-Annie has some anti-mutant prejudices, but she tries getting over them.
-She developed a personal friendship with the X-Man Northstar, and kept secret his romantic feelings for Iceman.
+Annie is a normal human, but her son Carter Ghazikhanian is a mutant.
+Annie has some anti-mutant prejudices which she tries to get over.
+She developed a personal friendship with Northstar and kept secret the latter's romantic feelings for Iceman.
 She is seen many times administering to wounded X-Men.

-When Havok wakes from his coma he pursues a relationship with Annie, even after becoming engaged to Polaris.
+Havok wakes from a coma and pursues a relationship with Annie, even after being engaged to Polaris.
 Havok later leaves Polaris at the wedding altar, further damaging the woman's already-shaky mental state.
 He and Annie have a romantic relationship (despite her occasional flirtations with Iceman) until she leaves the mansion.
-She fears for her son's safety because of supervillain attacks upon the mansion.
+She fears for her son's safety because of supervillain attacks upon the X-Mansion.